prime31/Nez/FAQs/AI.md

 Nez includes several different options for setting up AI ranging from a super simple transitionless finite state machine (FSM) to extendable behavior trees to ultra-flexible Utility Based AI.
 You can mix and match them as you see fit.

-SimpleStateMachine
+Simple State Machine
 ==========
-The fastest and easiest way to get AI up and running.
-SimpleStateMachine is a Component subclass that lets you set an enum as it's generic contraint and it will use that enum to control the state machine.
+The fastest and easiest way to get AI up and running. `SimpleStateMachine` is a Component subclass that lets you set an enum as it's generic contraint and it will use that enum to control the state machine.
 The enum values each map to a state and can have optional enter/tick/exit methods.
 The naming conventions for these methods are best shown with an example:

 ```csharp
 enum SomeEnum